mskcc/tempo/docs/aws-setup.md

 ## Building the AMI

-Vaporware's Amazon Machine Image (AMI) is implemented with [EBS autoscaling script](https://docs.opendata.aws/genomics-workflows/core-env/create-custom-compute-resources) which will automatically increase disk space when needed.
+Tempo's Amazon Machine Image (AMI) is implemented with [EBS autoscaling script](https://docs.opendata.aws/genomics-workflows/core-env/create-custom-compute-resources) which will automatically increase disk space when needed.

-To prepare the AMI for your compute environment, run the command below from the Vaporware root directory.
+To prepare the AMI for your compute environment, run the command below from the Tempo root directory.

 ```shell
 aws cloudformation create-stack \